Authenticating the internet from end-to-end.

 DEVELOPING DOMAIN NAME SYSTEM SECURITY EXTENSION (DNSSEC) SINCE THE BEGINNING

 Verisign has been involved in DNSSEC development since 2000, and our engineers played a leading role in the development of the DNSSEC Hashed Authenticated Denial of Existence (NSEC3) protocol.
-As DNSSEC testing, implementation, and adoption move forward, we continue to collaborate with the Internet technical community and participate in industry organizations.
+As DNSSEC implementation and adoption move forward, we continue to collaborate with the internet technical community and participate in industry organizations.

-Domain Name System Security Extension (DNSSEC) can strengthen trust in the Internet by helping to protect users from redirection to fraudulent websites and unintended addresses.
+DNSSEC can strengthen trust in the internet by helping to protect users from redirection to fraudulent websites and unintended addresses.

-In addition, we are taking multiple steps to help members of the Internet ecosystem take advantage of DNSSEC.
-These steps include publishing technical resources, providing an Operational Test Environment, leading educational sessions, participating in industry forums, and developing tools to simplify DNSSEC management.
+In addition, we have taken multiple steps to help members of the internet ecosystem take advantage of DNSSEC.
+These steps include publishing technical resources, providing an Operational Test Environment, leading educational sessions and participating in industry forums.

-Verisign is committed to serving as a trusted steward of the Internet.
-As the registry for .com and .net and a provider of critical Internet infrastructure services, our goal is to enable the Internet’s next innovations while protecting the Internet community from new and emerging cyberthreats.
-Our work on DNSSEC is another step in our ongoing fortification of and investment in critical Internet infrastructure.
+Verisign is committed to serving as a trusted steward of the internet.
+As the registry for .com and .net and a provider of critical internet infrastructure services, our goal is to enable the internet’s next innovations while protecting the internet community from new and emerging cyberattacks.
+Our work on DNSSEC is another step in our ongoing fortification of and investment in critical internet infrastructure.